1. Les Misérables

 21. Miss Batty’s Dog

 For all the Old Girls who attended BGS in the 1980s and 1990s while Miss Batty was Headmistress, do you remember Dan?
-Dan was a grey Westie who followed Miss Batty along the corridors of BGSG and sniffed around the girls’ feet when pupils entered the Headmistress’s Office!
+Dan was a Cairn Terrier who followed Miss Batty along the corridors of BGSG and sniffed around the girls’ feet when pupils entered the Headmistress’s Office!

 22. School Flags on Founders' Day